Before you start, please check if there is immediate risk to life

-Do they have immediate plans to harm themselves/others or have they already harmed themselves and need medical attention?
+Is there an immediate threat to harm themselves/others or are they in need or urgent medical attention?

 Call 999 for an ambulance or the police